-If the wavelets $\phi$ and $\psi$ do not have compact support, it may be impossible to compute the estimator exactly, since the sums over $k$ consist of infinitely many summands.
-However, in the special case of the Battle-Lemari\'{e} family $\phi_r, r \geq 1$ (see, e.g., Section 6.1 in HKPT (1998)) -- which is a class of non-compactly supported but exponentially decaying wavelets -- the estimator has a simple form in terms of splines: the associated spaces $V_{j,r} = \{\sum_k c_k 2^{j/2}\phi_r(2^j(\cdot)-k) : \sum_k c^2_k < \infty \}$ are in fact equal to the \textit{Schoenberg} spaces generated by the Riesz-basis of $B$-splines of order $r$, so that the sum in (\ref{est0}) can be computed by
+If the wavelets $\phi$ and $\psi$ do not have compact support, it may be impossible to compute the estimator exactly since the sums over $k$ consist of infinitely many summands.
+However, in the special case of the Battle--Lemari\'{e} family $\phi_r, r \geq1$ (see, for example, Section 6.1 in \cite{1998Har}) -- which is a class of non-compactly supported but exponentially decaying wavelets -- the estimator has a simple form in terms of splines: the associated spaces $V_{j,r} = \{\sum _k c_k 2^{j/2}\phi_r(2^j(\cdot)-k) \dvtx \sum_k c^2_k < \infty\}$ are, in fact, equal to the \textit{Schoenberg spaces} generated by the Riesz basis of $B$-splines of order $r$ so that the sum in (\ref{est0}) can be computed by

-where the $N_{j,k,r}$ (are suitably translated and dilated) $B$-splines of order $r$, the kernel $\kappa$ is as in (\ref{prok}) below and the $b_{kl}$'s are the entries of the inverse of the matrix defined in (\ref{toep}) below.
-An exact derivation of this spline projection, their wavelet representation and detailed definitions are given in Section \ref{splines}.
-It turns out that for every sample point $X_i$ and for every $y$, each of the last two sums extends only over $r$ terms.
-We should note that this 'spline projection' estimator was first studied (outside of the wavelet setting) by Huang and Studden (1993), who derived pointwise rates of convergence.
-See also Huang (1999), where some comparison between Daubechies' and spline wavelets can be found.
+where the $N_{j,k,r}$ are (suitably translated and dilated) $B$-splines of order $r$, the kernel $\kappa$ is as in~(\ref{prok}) below and the $b_{kl}$'s are the entries of the inverse of the matrix defined in (\ref {toep}) below.
+An exact derivation of this spline projection, its wavelet representation and detailed definitions are given in Section \ref{splines}.
+It turns out that for every sample point $X_i$ and for every $y$, each of the last two sums extends over only $r$ terms.
+We should note that this `spline projection' estimator was first studied (outside the wavelet setting) by Huang and Studden \cite{1993Huang}, who derived pointwise rates of convergence; see also \cite{1999Huang}, where some comparison between Daubechies and spline wavelets can be found.

-In the course of proving the main theorem of this article, we will derive some basic results for the linear spline projection estimator (\ref{est}), that we now state.
-For classical kernel estimators, results similar to those that follow were obtained in Gin\'{e} and Guillou (2002) and Gin\'{e} and Nickl (2008), and for wavelet estimators based on compactly supported wavelets, this was done in Gin\'{e} and Nickl (2007). \begin{theorem} Suppose that $P$ has a bounded density $p_0$.
-Assume $j_n \to \infty$, $n /(j_n 2^{j_n}) \to \infty$, $j_n /\log \log n \to \infty$ and $j_{2n} - j_n \le \tau$ for some $\tau$ positive.
-Let $p_n(y)= p_n(y, j_n)$ be the estimator from (\ref{est}) for some $r \geq 1$.
-Then
+In the course of proving the main theorem of this article, we will derive some basic results for the linear spline projection estimator (\ref{est}), which we now state.
+For classical kernel estimators, results similar to those that follow were obtained in \cite{2000Deheuvels,2002Gin,2009aGin}, and for wavelet estimators based on compactly supported wavelets, this was done in \cite{2009bGin}.